DarkKodKod/NESTool/README.md

+> ⚠️This project is abandoned, I have taken this project as a base for a more updated and bug free version for my Game boy Advance tool.

 # NESTool
 Tool written in C# and WPF using the MVVM design pattern to manage asset for a NES game by Felipe Reinaud.
 Resources files are in TOML format, [https://github.com/toml-lang/toml](https://github.com/toml-lang/toml).